HHSIDEAlab/mlvs/README.md

 * The URL format is `/license/[STATE]/[LICENSE_TYPE]/[NUMBER].json`
 (e.g. `https://example.com/license/MD/MDR/12345.json` is a Medical doctor (MDR) in Maryland (MD) with a license number of 12345.
 The host `example.com` is used as an example.
+The resouce at the URL is a simple, predictible structured document containing information about the license.

 Background
 ----------

-The vision here is get license issuing authroities to publish information in a uniform way.
+The end goal here is to get license issuing authroities to publish information in a uniform way.
 To that end, this document describes very simple means for doing so.

-The first part of the specification defines a license `code`.
+The first part of MLVS defines a license `code`.
 This `code` is a unique, predictable, string for representing a particular license.
 For example, `MA-MDR-1234567` is a medical doctor in Massachusetts with the license number 1234567.